Measurement of the 2$\nu\beta\beta$ Decay Half-Life of Se-82 with the Global CUPID-0 Background Model: Abstract

 \section{Abstract}

-We report on the results obtained with the global CUPID-0 background model, which combines the data collected in the two measurement campaigns for a total exposure of 16.6~kg$\times$yr.
-We identify with improved precision the background sources in the region of interest for neutrinoless double $\beta$-decay, making more solid the foundations for the background budget of the next-generation CUPID experiment.
+We report on the results obtained with the global CUPID-0 background model, which combines the data collected in the two measurement campaigns for a total exposure of 8.82~kg$\times$yr of $^{82}$Se.
+We identify with improved precision the background sources within the 3 MeV energy region, where neutrinoless double $\beta$-decay of \se and \mo is expected, making more solid the foundations for the background budget of the next-generation CUPID experiment.
 Relying on the excellent data reconstruction, we measure the two-neutrino double $\beta$-decay half-life of $^{82}$Se with unprecedented accuracy: $\HalfLifenewred$.

 \keywords{scintillating bolometers, background model, two-neutrino double $\beta$-decay, spectral shape}